Jr. AI Scientist and Its Risk Report: Autonomous Scientific Exploration from a Baseline Paper: Experiment

 \textbf{Comparison Methods.} As comparison methods, we used papers generated by existing AI Scientist systems.
 Specifically, we included AI Scientist-v1~\citep{lu2024ai}, AI Scientist-v2~\citep{yamada2025ai}, AI-Researcher~\citep{tang2025ai}, CycleResearcher~\citep{weng2024cycleresearcher}, and Zochi~\citep{zochi2025}.

 \textbf{Evaluation Metrics.} For evaluation, we employed DeepReviewer~\citep{zhu2025deepreview}, an AI model designed to comprehensively assess research papers in a manner similar to expert reviewers.
-DeepReviewer not only performs summarization and scoring, but also reproduces an internal reasoning chain that sequentially examines aspects such as novelty, reliability, and clarity.
-In its novelty verification stage, it leverages external tools such as the Semantic Scholar API and OpenScholar~\citep{asai2024openscholar} to perform evidence-based literature search and information retrieval, allowing for evidence-driven evaluations.
-Importantly, our method does not incorporate DeepReviewer into the reflection process, ensuring that the obtained scores are unbiased.
+DeepReviewer is a 14B-parameter language model built by fine-tuning Phi-4 on the DeepReview-13K dataset, which contains structured, human-like review reasoning trajectories.
+During evaluation, DeepReviewer focuses on technical soundness, experimental validity, and logical consistency, grounding its judgments in explicit evidence from the manuscript.
+This design enables efficient and reliable evaluation while maintaining strong alignment with human reviewer judgments.
+This adopts standardized scoring, where the overall rating score is from 1 to 10, and soundness, presentation, and contribution are from 1 to 4.
+Compared to existing AI reviewers~\citep{weng2024cycleresearcher, lu2024ai, yamada2025ai}, DeepReviewer exhibits substantially stronger alignment with human reviewer evaluations, enabling efficient and reliable assessment of AI-generated paper reviews.
+For the implementation, we utilize a single A100 80G GPU.

-\textbf{Results.} We present our experimental results in \Cref{table:ai_reviewer_score}.
+\textbf{Results.} We evaluated papers generated by our system (an extension paper of LoCoOp is shown in \Cref{Fig:generated_paper}).
+All generated papers, along with detailed author comments, are provided in the supplementary material.
+We present our experimental results in \Cref{table:ai_reviewer_score}.
+Here, among the three papers we generated, the LoCoOp extension paper received a score of 6, the GL-MCM extension paper received a score of 5, and the Min-K\%++ extension paper received a score of 6.25.
 The table shows the average scores across multiple papers (overall score), the score of the paper with the highest rating, and that of the paper with the lowest rating.
 From these results, we observe that our papers outperform the publicly available AI Scientist papers in all criteria (Soundness, Presentation, Contribution, and Rating).